Hotpirsch/merge-bug/README.md

 This readme contains branch specific changes.
-Let's trigger a rebase again.
+Another try to trigger the auto-rebase.